How to make a cross compiler (gcc) for freebsd under linux. A small tutorial.

 The files you got from /usr/lib in /usr/cross-freebsd/x86_64-pc-freebsd7/lib.

-Step 3: Build the tools needed by GCC
+Step 3: Build the GNU tools needed by GCC

 Skip this if you're using a gcc < 4.1.